Philadelphia Underage Drinking Charge Lawyer

 Remember, ANY amount of alcohol in an underage person’s system is a per se violation.
 This is essentially the legal way of saying ‘you are guilty as a matter of law in this situation’.

-This is a very serious offense which can result in significant fines, insurance premium increases, suspension of license, possible jail time, and a criminal record.
+This is a very serious offense which may result in significant fines, insurance premium increases, suspension of license, possible jail time, and a criminal record.

 Why Do I Need a Lawyer?

 You need to do everything you can to protect this young person.
-Everyone makes mistakes, especially in adolescence, but underage drinking offenses can have a long term impact and need to be contested aggressively by an experienced defense attorney.
-The facts are important in these cases and a knowledgeable attorney will work hard to discredit any damaging evidence and poke holes in the Commonwealth's case wherever possible.
+Everyone makes mistakes, especially in adolescence, but underage drinking offenses can have a long term impact, and need to be contested aggressively by an experienced Defense Attorney.
+The facts are of the essence in these cases, and a knowledgeable attorney will work hard to discredit any damaging evidence, and poke holes in the Commonwealth’s case wherever possible.